 | 9 | 2.4 mg | 12.5 mg | Cagri at target. |

-| 10+ | 2.4 mg | 15 mg | Both at target or stop one step below based on tolerance. |
+| 10+ | 2.4 mg | 15 mg | Both at target, or stop one step below if your gut says no. |

-How This Differs From CagriSema
+How Your Stack Differs From CagriSema

 | Attribute | CagriSema (cagri + sema) | Cagri + Tirz stack |